 About Firepower Threat Defense Access Control Policy

 You can use Cisco Defense Orchestrator (CDO) to manage the Firepower Threat Defense (FTD) access control policy.
-The access control policy controls access to network resources.
-The access control policy is made up of access control rules.
+The access control policy controls access to network resources by evaluating network traffic against access control rules.
 FTD compares the criteria of the access control rules, in the order they appear in the access control policy, to the network traffic.
 When all the traffic conditions in an access control rule are matched, FTD takes the action defined by the rule.
 That action may be to Trust, Allow, or Block the network traffic:

 - Trust—Allow traffic without further inspection of any kind.